 Solution: y = x2 + 3.

-Step 4: Calculate the derivative for the original function.
+Step 1: Take the derivative for the original function.
 Use the chain rule for this example problem.

-Step 5: Insert your answer from Step 4 into the derivative of inverse functions formula:
+Step 2: Insert your answer from Step 4 into the derivative of inverse functions formula (shown above Step 1):

-Step 6: Replace the “x” from your answer in Step 5 with the function from Step 3:
+Step 3: Replace the “x” from your answer in Step 3 with the inverse (Step 1 in Example #1):

-Tip: In order for the derivative of the inverse function to work, the function must be differentiable at f-1(x) and f′(f-1(x)) is not equal to zero.
+Tip: In order for the derivative of the inverse function to work, the function must be differentiable at f-1(x) and f′(f-1(x)) cannot equal to zero.

-Warning: If you flip the graph of this sample function, you only get half of the parabola.
+Warning: If you flip the graph of this example function, you only get half of the parabola.
 Therefore, this particular inverse only holds for x>0.